-Vital signs ( pulse rate, Blood pressure, urine amount) are monitored to detect any complications of Dengue fever
+Vital signs (pulse rate, Blood pressure, urine volume) are monitored to detect any complications of Dengue fever

-Platelet or blood transfusion may be given if the spontaneous bleeding or if the platelet count is critically low
+Platelet or blood transfusions may be given if there is spontaneous bleeding or if the platelet count is critically low

-6. When is it safe for a child to go home?
+6. When is it safe for a child to return home?